-We have a written policy with respect to related party transactions.
-Under our related party transaction policies and procedures, a "Related Party Transaction" is any financial transaction, arrangement or relationship (or series of similar transactions, arrangements or relationships) in which we or any of our subsidiaries is a participant and in which a Related Party has or will have a direct or indirect interest, other than any transactions, arrangements or relationships in which the aggregate amount involved will not or may not be expected to exceed \$120,000 in any fiscal year, subject to certain exceptions.
-A "Related Party" is any of our executive officers, directors or director nominees, any shareholder directly or indirectly beneficially owning in excess of 5% of our stock or securities exchangeable for our stock, or any immediate family member of any of the foregoing persons.
+We have a written policy with respect to related party transactions (the "Related Party Policy").
+Under our Related Party Policy and applicable procedures, a "Related Party" is any of our executive officers, directors or director nominees, any shareholder directly or indirectly beneficially owning in excess of 5% of our stock or securities exchangeable for our stock, or any immediate family member of any of the foregoing persons and a "Related Party Transaction" is any financial transaction, arrangement or relationship (or series of similar transactions, arrangements or relationships) in which we or any of our subsidiaries is a participant and in which a Related Party has or will have a direct or indirect interest, other than any transactions, arrangements or relationships in which the aggregate amount involved will not or may not be expected to exceed \$120,000 in any fiscal year, subject to certain exceptions.

-Pursuant to our related person transaction policies and procedures, any Related Party Transaction must be reviewed by the audit committee.
-In connection with its review of a Related Party Transaction, the audit committee may take into account, among other factors it deems appropriate, whether the Related Party Transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances and the extent of the related party's interest in the Related Party Transaction.
+Pursuant to our Related Party Policy and applicable procedures, any Related Party Transaction must be reviewed by the audit committee.
+In connection with its review of a Related Party Transaction, the audit committee may take into account, among other factors it deems appropriate, whether the Related Party Transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances and the extent of the Related Party's interest in the Related Party Transaction.
 Leadership shall present to the audit committee the following information, to the extent relevant, with respect to actual or potential Related Party Transactions:

 - 1. A general description of the transaction(s), including the material terms and conditions; - 2.
-The name of the related party and the basis on which such person or entity is a related party; - The related party's interest in the transaction(s), including the related party's position or relationship with, or ownership of, any entity that is a party to or has an interest in the transaction(s); - The approximate dollar value of the transaction(s), and the approximate dollar value of the related party's interest in the transaction(s) without regard to amount of profit or loss; - 5.
+The name of the Related Party and the basis on which such person or entity is a Related Party; - 3.
+The Related Party's interest in the transaction(s), including the Related Party's position or relationship with, or ownership of, any entity that is a party to or has an interest in the transaction(s); - 4.
+The approximate dollar value of the transaction(s), and the approximate dollar value of the Related Party's interest in the transaction(s) without regard to amount of profit or loss; - 5.
 In the case of a lease or other transaction providing for periodic payments or installments, the aggregate amount of all periodic payments or installments expected to be made; - 6.
 In the case of indebtedness, the aggregate amount of principal to be outstanding and the rate or amount of interest to be payable on such indebted; and - 7.
-Any other material information regarding the transaction(s) or the related party's interest in the transaction(s).
+Any other material information regarding the transaction(s) or the Related Party's interest in the transaction(s).